Introduction Ukrainian Piano Composers

 As you noticed, perhaps I have a real appreciation for his music.
 Maybe because I’m a Scriabin fan, and there is much correlation in his musical language.
 But the main reason is that I appreciate the personality that the music conveys.

 Reinhold Glière (1875–1956)

 Reinhold Glière certainly isn’t as known to the public as he should be.
-I played some of the Preludes opus 30 when I was a student and enjoyed these right away.
+I played some of the Preludes Opus 30 when I was a student and enjoyed these a lot.
 These preludes are suitable for being used as etudes for developing various piano techniques.
 His piano music is very well written for the piano and has an individual style.

 Reinhold Glière is a real Ukrainian master composer.
 Yet, his music is much underappreciated and unknown to the general audience.
 If you like to add some amazing repertoire that not everyone plays, Glière makes a great choice.